 Surface material

-Use the criteria in NRCS CPS Heavy Use Area Protection (Code 561) to design the ramp surface.
+Use the criteria in Iowa NRCS CPS Heavy Use Area Protection (Code 561) to design the ramp surface.
 The selected material must be of adequate quality to withstand underwater conditions.

 Access

 Use fencing or other barriers to delineate the boundaries of the ramp.
 Barriers must be of sufficient size, strength, and quality to meet the intended use of the facility.